Switchful Logo

 Fast, reliable speeds any time of day

-AT&T claims 99% reliability (1) for its fiber internet service, and that’s pretty accurate in our experience.
+AT&T claims 99% reliability (1) for its fiber internet service, and that’s astoundingly accurate in our experience.
 In fact, over several years of constant daily use in a packed house (two people working from home, two kids doing schoolwork, lots of streaming video and calls), we haven’t had a single major disruption.
-This is a marked contrast to our previous provider.
+This is a huge victory compared to experiences I've had with other internet providers.

-Additionally, speeds are consistent, with little variation based on the time of day, activity, or even the particular speed test used.
-Its median download speeds are slightly slower than its cable and fiber internet competitors, but only by a matter of milliseconds (2).
+When you have reliable internet from AT&T, you don't even think about it.
+All your internet-based needs are met, without any friction or worry.
+AT&T internet speeds are consistent, with little variation based on the time of day, activity, or even the particular speed test used.
+Its median download speeds are slightly slower than its cable and fiber internet competitors, but only by a matter of milliseconds, which is hardly noticeable (2).
 This all adds up to a great experience where the service “just works,” and nobody ever really needs to wonder if they’ll be able to do what they need to do.

 It's also worth mentioning that because AT&T fiber internet uses fiber-optic cables, upload speeds are equal to download speeds.
 That means you can upload huge files in seconds, video chat, live stream game play, and more without a hiccup.
+With many other internet providers, the download speeds are much slower than the download speed, so this is a huge benefit.

 Available speeds vary by location.
 Call 1-833-804-1770 to speak with a AT&T rep or